Designing virtual simulations for pharmacy education

 Research shows that students respond more positively to interactive and game-like learning experiences.
 For this audience, I wanted to create a learning environment that is visually dynamic and immersive, and this is something 3D animation could deliver more effectively than text-heavy formats.

-I began to explore and compare different workflows: I wanted to find a workflow that was not only technically feasible but also flexible enough to support both animation and interactivity.
+I wanted to find a workflow that was not only technically feasible but also flexible enough to support both animation and interactivity.

 After comparing a few different options, I landed on a workflow that included: